Polling Place Accessibility Guidelines – January 2014

 (ii) Determine that the polling place is not accessible, and cannot be modified, regardless of the application of temporary equipment or measures.

-The following eight sections are general concepts of physical accessibility for polling places.
-Although these concepts are not all inclusive, the Polling Place Accessibility Checklist provides the technical details necessary to determine accessibility.
-Photographs and figures are for illustration only and do not constitute additional requirements of the guidelines.
-The citations in the concepts that follow are from the California Building Code, California Code of Regulations, Title 24, Part 2, Chapter 11.
-The relevant sections of the building code can be found in Appendix C for your reference only.
-The inclusion of the relevant sections does not constitute additional accessibility requirements above those contained in the guidelines.
+The following eight Sections are general concepts of physical accessibility for polling places.
+Although these concepts are not all inclusive, these Guidelines and the Polling Place Accessibility Checklist provide the technical details necessary to determine accessibility.
+Photographs and figures are for illustration only and do not constitute additional requirements of the Guidelines.
+The citations in the concepts that follow are from the California Building Code, California Code of Regulations (CCR), Title 24, Part 2, Volume 1, Chapter 11.
+The relevant Sections of the building code can be found in Appendix C for your reference.
+The inclusion of the relevant Sections does not constitute additional accessibility requirements above those contained in the Guidelines.

 In addition to general concepts of physical accessibility, county elections officials may wish to consider additional measures to accommodate elderly voters and voters with disabilities on Election Day.
 Possible accommodations on Election Day can be found in Appendix E.